carbon-language/carbon-lang/docs/project/principles/principle-refactoring.md

 - As much as possible, dependencies on the context for defining the semantics of code in a function should be explicit rather than implicit.
 - Code should depend only minimally on its context.
-Ideally all you would only have to import any referenced names in order to move code within a library.
+Ideally you would only have to import any referenced names in order to move code within a library.
   Moving code to another library would involve also updating callers or leaving an alias (ideally marked "deprecated") behind.